 COMM 486E - Climate-Focused ESG Reporting and Analysis

 This course will provide students with the background to understand the importance of ESG reporting to investors and other stakeholders.
-Environmental, Social and Governance factors will be considered, but the main focus is on climate.
+Environmental, Social, and Governance factors will be considered, but the main focus is on climate.
 Topics covered will include the current and evolving climate regulation, reporting frameworks and standards, and best practices.
-In addition to corporate reporting, the investor perspective will specifically be considered and topics such as ESG ratings, shareholder engagement, investment strategies and vehicles to facilitate the financing of climate mitigation, adaptation and transition plans will be covered.
-The course will also enable students to analyze information from corporate ESG disclosures and other sources to estimate the impact on corporate cash flows, cost of capital and in turn on corporate valuation.
+In addition to corporate reporting, the investor perspective will specifically be considered and topics such as ESG ratings, shareholder engagement, investment strategies, and vehicles to facilitate the financing of climate mitigation, adaptation, and transition plans will be covered.
+The course will also enable students to analyze information from corporate ESG disclosures and other sources to estimate the impact on corporate cash flows, cost of capital, and, in turn, on corporate valuation.

 The course incorporates an experiential learning component where students work with a small business to calculate their carbon footprint.
-For more information see the UBC Sauder SME Climate Clinic.
+For more information, see the UBC Sauder SME Climate Clinic.

-Learning objectives:
+Learning Objectives:

 Upon successful completion of this course, students will have the knowledge and skills to: